ssbse17/ssbse17.github.io/sponsors_invitation/index.md

 <link rel="stylesheet" href="../css/sponsors.css">

-SSBSE is the premier international research symposium on Search-based Software Engineering...
+SSBSE is the premier international research symposium on Search-based Software Engineering.

 Benefits and prices for six support levels are listed in the table below.
 Additional benefits or support levels may be negotiated.
 Please contact Lars Grunske.